In this Article

 A French physician discovered oscillococcinum while investigating the Spanish flu in 1917.
 But he was mistaken that his "oscillococci" were the cause of the flu.

 Practitioners of homeopathy believe that more dilute preparations are more potent.
 Many homeopathic preparations are so diluted that they contain little or no active ingredient.
-Therefore, most homeopathic products are not expected to have any pharmacological effects, drug interactions, or other harmful effects.
+Therefore, most homeopathic products are not expected to act like drugs, or have drug interactions or other harmful effects.
 Any beneficial effects are controversial and cannot be explained by current scientific methods.

 Report Problems to the Food and Drug Administration